scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

    objects of a given type, more specific options controlled by user-definable ``group`` and ``label`` strings, or arbitrarily specific options based on the integer ``id`` assigned to each content object.
-Plotting and rendering happens automatically by combining the content with the specified display options and calling an external plotting library, returning an HTML representation that can then be rendered in the notebook. :label:`schematic`
+Plotting and rendering happens automatically through the use of IPython display formatters.
+These combine the content with the specified display options, call an external plotting library, which returns an HTML representation that can then be rendered in the notebook. :label:`schematic`

 Figure :ref:`schematic` provides an overall summary of how the different components in the display system interact.
 The declarative